beregond/andon-light/README.md

 Signal state with andon light!

+## Docs

+This document is not everything you need to know about this project, more info below in "More docs" section

 > [!WARNING]
 > This project is still in early development stage, so it may not work as expected.